alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/1_decoupling_from_infrastructure/8 Validation.md

 ### 8.3 Form validation

-So for form validation we can’t rely on entity-level exceptions.
+For form validation we can’t rely on entity-level exceptions.
 Because exception:

 - only for programmer,